The IBG Process:

 Nine Steps to Selling Your Business for Maximum Value

-- Are my objectives realistic in the real world market?
+- Are my objectives realistic?

 - Is now the best time to sell my business?

-IBG’s market valuations call on academic training, hands-on knowledge and current prevailing M&A market dynamics and values.
+IBG’s market valuations call on academic training, hands-on knowledge, and prevailing M&A market dynamics and values.
 Past and future earnings capacity is considered, as are similar sales, costs of capital, buyers consolidating industries and current market trends.

 Knowing and understanding current markets provides invaluable information for determining the optimal timing to divest or sell your business to generate financial liquidity for your future.
-Considerations may include: